flybaseio/flybaseio.github.io/_posts/2016-06-02-connection-limits.md

 First, this was easy to kill since paid plans were always `burstable` and didn't actually have any hard limits on connections.
 So it was really not a difficult choice at all.

-We still have a limit of 100 simultaneous devices on our free `starter` plan, but we're happy to say there are no limits at all for simultaneous device connections on our paid plans.
+We still have a limit of 50 simultaneous devices on our free `starter` plan, but we're happy to say there are no limits at all for simultaneous device connections on our paid plans.

-With this, we've also changed our prices, with the Lander plan starting at $9.99 a month (from $14.99 a month), and all our other plans reflecting our pricing change as well.
-I think you'll lke our new prices.
+With this, we've also changed our prices, with the Saturn plan starting at $24.99 a month, and all our other plans reflecting our pricing change as well.
+I think you'll like our new prices.

 Stay tuned to see what we've got coming this month, I promise it'll be fun.